BWManiac/agipo-disrupt/_docs/README.md

 1.  **Navigate to the Experiment:** Open the application and click the "Go to MVP Experiment" link on the homepage.
 You will see two nodes on the canvas, already connected.

-2.  **Inspect the Code (Optional):** You can resize the nodes by dragging their corners to see the full JavaScript code inside them.
+2.  **Inspect the Code (Optional):** You can resize the code editor within each node by dragging the handle in the bottom-right corner of the text area.
     *   **Node 1** simply outputs a string.
     *   **Node 2** uses the `cowsay` package to display a message it receives from its input.